 Due to the current situation with COVID-19 there may be a delay in replying to any requests and enquiries received by the Service.

 The collation of information requires the response from many members of staff within NHS Dumfries and Galloway.
-We will always aim to action all requests received within the timescales, however, the priority at the current time has to be managing the outbreak and supporting frontline operations and staff.
+We will always aim to action all requests received within the 20 working day timescales, however, the priority at the current time has to be managing the outbreak and supporting frontline operations and staff.
 Please be assured that we will respond to all requests and enquiries when we can.
 We ask for your patience and understanding during this unprecedented situation.

 Can we please encourage the use of email as the main communication method.
 The restrictions we are currently operating under may mean that any letters received by the post may not be picked up or acknowledged.